tolinwei/tube-vim/README.md

 － If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
 We ask you to have some prerequisites before running the setup script

-1. Have [Lua](http://www.lua.org/) installed in your system.
-It is normally included in system's package and used by [neocopmlete](https://github.com/Shougo/neocomplete.vim) for auto comletion.
-Type the following command to check installation:

-     ```
-     lua -v
-     ```

-     If you can't see any version information printed out, you may, for example, install Lua on a Ubuntu box using the following command

-     ```
-     sudo apt-get install lua5.2
-     ```
-2. Have your `git`, `wget` and other compilation tools installed.
+1. Have your `git`, `wget` and other compilation tools installed.
 In a typical Ubuntu machine, you can normally install them using

      ```
      sudo apt-get update